antranapp/Til/README.md

 But after some days, I find it is hard to mange it, and also to find the snippet that I'm looking for again.

 So I have started to build a command-line tool to help me managing this TIL respository more easily.

+## 😲 I'm sold, so what is this tool?

 The command line tool can basically: